ysoldak/HeadTracker/README.md

 - **Calibrate and Setup**
   _nothing to do here, skip to the next item_
 - **HAVE FUN!**
-  _and consider installing our own [fpv camera gimbal](https://cults3d.com/en/3d-model/gadget/micro-camera-gimbal-ysoldak) to your favourite model!_
+  _and consider installing our own [fpv camera gimbal](https://cults3d.com/en/3d-model/gadget/micro-camera-gimbal-ysoldak) on your favourite model!_

 ## Video Tutorials
 - [Connect the head tracker wirelessly to your radio](https://youtu.be/b292hyC5Ctk?t=280)